Campus Job Descriptions

-- Responsible for maintaining current promotional materials on campus and in community.
+- Responsible for maintaining current promotional materials on campus and in the community.

 - Assist in the administration of alumni programs and events.

-- Organize, plan, assist, and coordinate preparations for various fundraising activities and events.
+- Organize, plan, assist, and coordinate preparations for various fundraising and community activities and events.

 - Assume all reasonable professional duties and responsibilities as assigned by the supervisor.